HEP-FCC/fcc-tutorials/fast-sim-and-analysis/FccFastSimVertexing/Readme.md

 :::

-The second method involves directly editing the source code located in the `analyzers/dataframe` and afterwards running `fccanalysis build` command.
+The second method involves directly editing the source code located in the `analyzers/dataframe` directory of FCCAnalyses and afterwards running `fccanalysis build` command.

 ### Exercise